 Building or acquiring back links are an important part of the search engine optimization (SEO) process.
 Backlinks are defined as URLs that points to a webpage on your domain from another webpage in a different domain.
 Although internal links (within the same domain) can also be considered as backlinks, for the purpose of SEO mostly links from another domain is considered more important.
 Back-links are also sometimes referred to as the inward links or inbound links.

 There are some important reasons as to why the backlinks are important in the success of your blog or website.

 Popularity: The number of backlinks or the quantity of backlinks defines the general popularity of the website.
-The more backlinks that you have from varying domains, more popular your website or webpage is perceived to be.
+The more backlinks that you have from various different domains, more popular your website or webpage is perceived to be.

-Traffic: Your website receives traffic when people click on links that point to your webpages.
-The more backlinks you have on other domains, the more traffic you get.
+Traffic: Your website receives traffic when people click on these links that point to your webpages.
+The more backlinks you have on other domains, the more traffic you get (at least in theory).
 This obviously depends on the popularity of the website that has the backlink or is pointing to you.